-If your child doesn’t have these signs of being seriously unwell but you are still concerned, talk to you GP.
+If your child doesn’t have these signs of being seriously unwell but you are still concerned, talk to your GP.

 How many children have been affected?

 It’s difficult to say because doctors are still in the process of reporting back – and also because there isn’t a definitive test.
-We think around 75-100 children may have been seriously affected and admitted to an intensive care unit.
+We think around 80 children may have been seriously affected and admitted to an intensive care unit.
 Almost all these children have since recovered.
 Some are being monitored for possible heart problems caused by the inflammation.